beingnehallish/AI-Color-Palette-Generator/README.md

 # 🎨 AI Color Palette Generator

-A Flask-based web application that uses AI to generate aesthetic color palettes from uploaded images.
+A Flask-based web app that generates aesthetic color palettes from uploaded images using KMeans clustering.
+Built with Python, HTML/CSS, and OpenCV.
+Features image upload, dominant color extraction, and live deployment on Render.

 ## 🌐 Live Demo